-Fund balance for governmental funds is reported in classifications that comprise a hierarchy based on the extent to which the government is bound to honor constraints on the specific purposes for which spending can occur.
-Governmental funds report up to five classifications of fund balance: nonspendable, restricted, committed, assigned, and unassigned.
+Fund balances for governmental funds are reported in classifications that comprise a hierarchy based on the extent to which the government is bound to honor constraints on the specific purposes for which spending can occur.
+Governmental funds report up to five classifications of fund balance.
 Because circumstances differ among governments, not every government or every governmental fund will present all of these components.
 The following classifications describe the relative strength of the spending constraints:

-Nonspendable fund balance - The portion of fund balance that cannot be spent because it is either not in spendable form (such as prepaid amounts or inventory) or is legally or contractually required to be maintained intact.
+The nonspendable fund balance is the portion of fund balance that cannot be spent because it is either not in spendable form (such as prepaid amounts or inventories) or is legally or contractually required to be maintained intact.

-Restricted fund balance - The portion of fund balance that is constrained to being used for a specific purpose by external parties (such as bondholders), constitutional provisions, or enabling legislation.
+The restricted fund balance is the portion of fund balance that is constrained to being used for a specific purpose by external parties (such as bondholders), constitutional provisions, or enabling legislation.

-Committed fund balance - The portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority, the board of directors.
+The committed fund balance is the portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority, the board of directors.
 The constraint may be removed or changed only through formal action of the board of directors.

-Assigned fund balance - The portion of fund balance that is constrained by the government's intent to be used for specific purposes, but is neither restricted nor committed.
+The assigned fund balance is the portion of fund balance that is constrained by the government's intent to be used for specific purposes, but is neither restricted nor committed.
 Intent is expressed by the board of directors to be used for a specific purpose.
 Constraints imposed on the use of assigned amounts are more easily removed or modified than those imposed on amounts that are classified as committed.

-Unassigned fund balance - The residual portion of fund balance that does not meet any of the criteria described above.
+The unassigned fund balance is the residual portion of fund balance that does not meet any of the criteria described above.

-If more than one classification of fund balance is available for use when an expenditure is incurred, it is the District's policy to use the most restrictive classification first.
+For fund presentation purposes, if more than one classification of fund balance is available for use when an expenditure is incurred, it is the District's policy to use the most restrictive classification first.